goabstract/Awesome-Design-Tools/README.md

 * [Pikka - Color Picker](https://itunes.apple.com/us/app/pikka-color-picker/id1195076754) — color picker & color schemes generator for macOS
 * [Chroma](https://chroma.spencerhamm.com/) — free web app which allows you to identify the color.
 * [Skala Color](https://bjango.com/mac/skalacolor/) — works with a huge variety of formats, covering everything you’re likely to need for web, iOS, Android, and macOS development.
-* [React Color](http://casesandberg.github.io/react-color/) — collection of color pickers from Sketch, Photoshop, Chrome.
+* [React Color](http://casesandberg.github.io/react-color/) — a collection of color pickers from Sketch, Photoshop, Chrome.

 ### Animation Tools
 Looking to create a cool animation?
 Go through these tools:
+* [Adobe After Effects](https://www.adobe.com/products/aftereffects.html) —  a digital visual effects, motion graphics, and compositing application.
+* [Lottie](https://airbnb.io/lottie/) — a mobile library for Android and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile and on the web.
+* [Kite Compositor](https://kiteapp.co/) — a powerful animation and prototyping application for Mac & iOS.
 * [Spirit](https://spiritapp.io/) — animation tool that helps you to create and manage the animations real time in the browser.
 * [LightBox](https://uselightbox.com/) — 2D, Hand-Drawn animation package.
-* [CSS Toolkit](https://itunes.apple.com/gb/app/css-toolkit/id934487422) — interactive CSS animation builder for Mac.
+* [CSS Toolkit](https://itunes.apple.com/gb/app/css-toolkit/id934487422) — an interactive CSS animation builder for Mac.
-* [Tilda Publishing Animations](https://tilda.cc/lp/step-by-step-animation) — free tool for creating interactive websites without coding.